totocaster/m-mount-lens-database/README.md

 4. Not originally M-Mount lens, but very popular conversion.
 Relatively easy to buy in M-mount online.
 5. Specialty lens.
 Unconventional bokeh.
 6. Can be used on digital, but without metering.
+7. Technically, not a different lenses.
+SC and MC stand for single and multi coated versions.
+Single coated version is supposed to have vintage rendering.

 ---